brianweber2/cash_register_demo_api/README.md

   --url http://localhost:8080/customers
 ```

-Use that ID and place it in the url as a query param:
+Use that ID and place it in the url as a query param to call the create transaction endpoint with a payload of product ids:

 ```
 curl --request POST \